JeshadKhan/Odoo-Basic-App/README.md

 # Odoo Basic App
 Basic app of Odoo.
-It is a basic app architecture.
+It is a basic app architecture with a simple operation.

-Version: 11.0, 12.0, 13.0.

 # App Structure